traitecoevo/reproductive_allocation_kuringgai/README.md

 # Studies on Reproductive Allocation for 14 plant species in Kuringgai National Park, Australia

-This repository contains code needed to reproduce the article:
+This repository contains code needed to reproduce the figures in the following articles:

 **Wenk EH, Abramowicz K, Westoby M, & Falster DS** (2018) Investment in reproduction for 14 iteroparous perennials is large and associated with other life-history and functional traits.
-Journal of Ecology (in press).
+Journal of Ecology 106: 1338-1348.

+**Wenk EH, Abramowicz K, Falster DS & Westoby M** (2024) Is allocation among reproductive tissues coordinated with seed size?.
+Oikos, in press.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1183416.svg)](https://doi.org/10.5281/zenodo.1183416)